The Studio, An Interactive Exhibition by Allan Packer On View: February 6 - March 24, 2024, in the Fechin Studio

 A bit eccentric, his works juxtapose the here and now, and the enigmatic.
 He said, “My practice as a studio artist combines galactic wonder, cosmology, sociology, mythologies, and scientific exploration to provide the framework for two and three-dimensional paintings.
 The acrylic and oil on canvas paintings and polychromed carvings address the evolution of our species, referencing themes of existence and post-existence.
 The art objects themselves become artifacts depicting what was at the dated moment - a critical juncture of material, thought, time, and space.
 Themes include Hollywood pop culture, space exploration agencies, news events, natural elements, and their surroundings.
 The artifacts of these topics provide the components in the composition of the paintings and sculptures.”

-Interested in submitting an idea for a possible exhibition in the Fechin Studio?
+Interested in submitting a proposal to exhibit in the Fechin Studio?
+Learn more here!